JuliaLinearAlgebra/MatrixDepot.jl/doc/usage.rst

 ``"matrix_name"``, for example, the Cauchy matrix is represented by ``"cauchy"`` and the Hilbert matrix is represented by ``"hilb"``.

-The matrix groups are also symbolized by strings.
+The matrix groups are noted as symbols.
-For example, the class of the symmetric matrices is symbolized by ``"symmetric"``.
+For example, the class of the symmetric matrices is symbolized by ``:symmetric``.

 .. function:: matrixdepot()